mui/material-ui/docs/data/joy/components/table/table.md

 <CssVarsProvider theme={theme}>â€¦</CssVarsProvider>
 ```

-For **TypeScript**, you have to add the new values via module augmentation:
+For TypeScript, you have to add the new values via module augmentation:

 ```ts
 // this could be any file that's included in your tsconfig.json